 A student's room will not be entered without knocking.
 A sufficient time lapse will be allowed to provide the resident ample opportunity to open the door.
-If no response is received, the room may be entered to make appropriate inspections as necessary.
+If no response is received, the room may be entered to make appropriate inspections.

 Individual room keys are issued to students for their convenience and security.
 In order to maximize security, students must exercise care in the protection of their keys.
 A lost key can be replaced by obtaining a work order from the hall desk, paying a lock-change fee at the Student Services Center, lower level Carnegie Hall.
 The keys will be delivered to the students' residence hall front desk in a timely manner.
 The student will receive an email from their hall front desk when the key has arrived.
-A Drake I.D. must be presented before replacement keys will be issued.
+A Drake I.D. must be presented before replacement keys will be issued at a reasonable charge.

 The charge covers costs of replacement keys and provides an incentive for students to protect their keys.
-Any student wishing further protection may have the room lock changed.
+Any student may make a request to have the room lock changed.
 The student will be billed for this service.

 Students who lose their keys should notify a hall staff member immediately.
 Reproduction of keys by anyone other than Facility Services is not allowed.
 In cases where students move out of their rooms without returning keys, the lock will be changed and the students will be charged.